Pointwise Weyl law for graphs from quantized interval maps: Set-up and main results

 \subsection{Application to random quantizations with Gaussian eigenvectors}

-The second application of Theorem~\ref{thm:uweyl} will be to construct random perturbations of $U_n$ with eigenvectors that look approximately Gaussian.
+The second application of Theorem~\ref{thm:uweyl} will be to construct random perturbations of $U_n$ with eigenvectors whose values look approximately Gaussian.
 To construct the random perturbations, we use the estimates on the spectral projection matrix combined with results on low-dimensional projections from \cite{DiaconisFreedman,Meckes,ChatterjeeMeckes} to first prove:

 \begin{thm}[Gaussian approximate eigenvectors] Let $S$, $(n_k)_k$, $U_{n_k}$, and $I(n_k)$ be as in Theorem~\ref{thm:uweyl}, in particular assume \eqref{eqn:km} holds.
 Denote the eigenvalues and eigenvectors of $U_{n_k}$ by $(e^{i\theta^{(n_k,j)}})_j$ and $(\psi^{(n_k,j)})_j$ respectively.
-Then letting $\phi^{(n_k)}$ be a unit vector chosen randomly according to Lebesgue measure from $\operatorname{span}(\psi^{(n_k,j)}:\theta^{(n_k,j)}\in I(n_k))$, the empirical distribution $\mu^{(n_k)}$ of the scaled coordinates
+Then letting $\phi^{(n_k)}$ be a unit vector chosen randomly according to Lebesgue measure from $\operatorname{span}(\psi^{(n_k,j)}:\theta^{(n_k,j)}\in I(n_k))$, the empirical distribution $\mu^{(n_k)}=\frac{1}{n_k}\sum_{j=1}^{n_k}\delta_{\sqrt{n_k}\phi_j^{(n_k)}}$ of the scaled coordinates

 converges weakly in probability to the standard complex Gaussian $N_\C(0,1)$ as $k\to\infty$.
 In fact, there are absolute numerical constants $C,c>0$ so that for any $f:\C\to\C$ bounded with Lipschitz constant $\|f\|_\mathrm{Lip}:=\sup_{x\ne y}\frac{|f(x)-f(y)|}{|x-y|}\le L$ and $\varepsilon>0$, there is $k_0>0$ so that for $k\ge k_0$,